chase130101/airpred/package_end_to_end/README.md

 export R_LIBS_USER=$HOME/apps/R:$R_LIBS_USER
 ---------------------------------------------------

-The second line can be put in the user's .bashrc file for convenience.
+The second line specifies that we want to save packages locally, and can be put in the user's .bashrc file for convenience.

+After this step, one can run `R` and use the `install.packages()` command to save package binaries to the local directory.

 The packages we need for the R code are:

-dpylr
-data.table
+-dpylr
+-data.table

 ####################################################################